- 3 August 2021

 Google’s free analytics platform “Google Analytics” allows you to collect website data and analyze how many site visitors your website is bringing in, how long they stay for, what they click on, and what marketing channels brought them there.
 Setting up a Google Analytics account is an essential step in tracking the performance of your marketing efforts and learning how prospects engage with your site.
 You should set this account up the day your website goes live.

-Step 5: Create a Google My Business Profile
+Step 5: Create a Google Business Profile

-When you search for “apartments near me” in Google, communities with Google My Business listings take up prime real estate at the top of the search engine.
+When you search for “apartments near me” in Google, communities with Google Business Profile listings take up prime real estate at the top of the search engine.
 This provides communities with a great opportunity to drive organic traffic to their website and increases the likelihood that apartment seekers will see the community’s address in Google Maps and visit the community.
-To maximize your listing, fill out your profile completely and update it regularly with Google My Business posts, new imagery, and reviews.
+To maximize your listing, fill out your profile completely and update it regularly with Google Business Profile posts, new imagery, and reviews.

 Step 5: Create a Facebook Page

 The first step you should take towards creating a social media presence for your community is to create a Facebook business page.

 Outside of Google, Facebook is another place people go to search for business profiles. ⅔ of Facebook users surveyed say they visit a local business page at least once a week.
 When creating a page, select the local business option, and under categories select the “Apartment & Condo Building”.

 Use your Facebook page to publish posts throughout the construction process and pre-leasing phases.
 Create events for your grand opening and Saturday open houses, and send people to your event page to RSVP.

 New websites don’t rank well in search engines.
 They haven’t built up signals that tell search engines that they will provide users with the information they are looking for.
 Established communities in your area and listing sites competing for the same keywords as your community have an advantage in organic search results.
 Paid search advertising can help you overcome this.